tisba/fritz-tls/README.md

 * `--insecure` (optional) to skip TLS verification when talking to `--host` in case it's HTTPS and you currently have a broken or expired TLS certificate.
 * `--verification-url` (optional) to specify what URL to use to check certificate installation.
 Defaults to `--host`.

-`fritz-tls` can install any TLS certificate or aqcuire one using [Let's Encrypt](https://letsencrypt.org).
+`fritz-tls` can install any TLS certificate or acquire one using [Let's Encrypt](https://letsencrypt.org).

 ### Let's Encrypt Mode